Capital One Customer Service Salary | $41K-$46K+ | Levels.fyi

 The median Customer Service compensation in United States package at Capital One totals $46K per year.
-View the base salary, stock, and bonus breakdowns for Capital One's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Capital One's total compensation packages.
 Last updated: 10/31/2025

 Company